 Holy places honored in the circular panes.

-Now if they could just switch out a parachute harness for that oppressive cross….
+If they could switch out a parachute harness for that oppressive cross….

 A Forest of Stone